 ‘The Rider’s Reign: A Rose Legacy Novel’ by Jessica Day George is a fitting ending to a lovely middle grade, horse-filled fantasy

-"The Rider's Reign: A Rose Legacy Novel" is the final book in the trilogy that began with "The Rose Legacy," the book that is also the title of the three-book series.
+“The Rider’s Reign: A Rose Legacy Novel” is the final book in the trilogy that began with “The Rose Legacy,” the book that is also the title of the three-book series.
 In it we learn of a world in which some humans can communicate with horses.
-And any horse-loving human reading this trilogy would only … Continue reading ‘The Rider’s Reign: A Rose Legacy Novel’ by Jessica Day George is a fitting ending to a lovely middle grade, horse-filled fantasy
+And any horse-loving human reading this trilogy would only wish that this was, indeed, a real thing.
+Talking to horses — how amazing would that be?

 ‘The Half Sister’ by Sandie Jones is a clever story of family lies and deception

-In "The Half Sister," Sandie Jones writes a novel that demonstrates how what we perceive as perfect families are sometimes anything but that.
-When a young woman named Jess shows up at the family's front door claiming to be the daughter of their late father, Lauren and Kate are stunned, especially Kate because she had … Continue reading ‘The Half Sister’ by Sandie Jones is a clever story of family lies and deception
+In “The Half Sister,” Sandie Jones writes a novel that demonstrates how what we perceive as perfect families are sometimes anything but that.
+When a young woman named Jess shows up at the family’s front door claiming to be the daughter of their late father, Lauren and Kate are stunned, especially Kate because she had an extremely close relationship with her father and couldn’t believe that he’d ever do anything to hurt their family.

 ‘The Unadoptables’ by Hana Tooke